wperels/custom-modules/sites/all/modules/contrib/gmap3_tools/README.txt

-From API version 3 you do not need to have Google API key in order to use Google Map API, but if you need to to that you can change value of gmap3_tools_api_key variable value.
+From API version 3 you do not need to have Google API key in order to use Google Map API, but if you need to do that you can change value of gmap3_tools_api_key variable value.

   <?php variable_get('gmap3_tools_api_key', 'YOUR_GOOGLE_API_KEY')); ?>